Optimal corrector estimates on percolation clusters

-The first inequality comes from the fact that each cube of $\Pa$ contained in $\cu_m$ must have non-empty intersection with $\C_*(\cu_m)$, the second is the preservation of the volume and the third is where we use the assumption $3^m \geq \M_{2d} \left(\Pa \right)$.
+The first inequality comes from the fact that each cube of the partition $\Pa$ contained in the cube $\cu_m$ must have non-empty intersection with the cluster $\C_*(\cu_m)$, the second one is the preservation of the volume and the third one is a consequence of the assumption $3^m \geq \M_{2d} \left(\Pa \right)$.

-Given $\cu\in \Pa$, we let $\zbar(\cu)$ denote the element of~$\C_*(\cu)\cap \cu_n(z)$ which is closest to~$z$ in the Manhattan distance; if this is not unique, then we break ties by the lexicographical order.
+Given a cube $\cu\in \Pa$, we let $\zbar(\cu)$ denote the element of the cluster~$\C_*(\cu)$ which is closest to the point~$z$; if this point is not unique, we break ties by using the lexicographical order.